How to Grow Cauliflower Like a Farmer for Giant Harvests

 Cauliflower Pest & Disease Problems

 As with any plant, cauliflowers, too, have their share of pest problems.
-Cauliflowers, sadly, are vulnerable to the usual pest suspects, including cabbage worms, maggots, and loopers.
+Cauliflowers, sadly, are vulnerable to the usual pest suspects, including cabbage worms among other types of worms, maggots, and loopers.
 Young plants also attract flea beetles and aphids, especially in the spring.

 Another pest that cauliflowers attract—groundhogs!
 A fence or cage around your garden will help keep these away.